ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Enough Talk !
 Numbers are here ! 🔥 Get detailed memory, CPU , app size and frame rate comparisons between Flutter and React Native</blockquote>

-<h3>4. iOS Code Modular Architecture using Swinject & SPM - <a href="https://medium.com/@anup2028/ios-code-modular-architecture-using-swinject-spm-0199d718261f" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>4.
+Starting with Cordova: The Easy Way to Build Mobile Apps - <a href="https://medium.com/@aishwarya.ms661/starting-with-cordova-the-easy-way-to-build-mobile-apps-56e7506c563a" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Anup Kumar Sahu`**
+✍️ **posted by `Aishwarya M S`**

-<blockquote>By default iOS Codebase is monolithic, Monolith is good when we are using good architecture like Clean Architecture + MVVM.
-Still, the app…</blockquote>
+<blockquote>If you’ve ever wanted to create a mobile app but felt overwhelmed by the complexities of programming languages, Cordova is here to simplify…</blockquote>

 <h3>5.
 Most Free Promotion Advice Is Nonsense.
 Here’s What Worked For Us - <a href="https://medium.com/better-marketing/most-free-promotion-advice-is-nonsense-heres-what-worked-for-us-456ddc928a7c" target="_blank" rel="noopener noreferrer">link</a></h3>